 We’re excited to host our forth year of the Teen Game Workshop, and even more excited to have you helping out!
 Mentors are essential to making the workshop a memorable and engaging experience for students, and a huge part of what makes it all possible every year.
 Thanks again for volunteering your time!

-We have some useful tips from past mentors about working effectively with students in the class!
-As always, if you have any questions, feel free to contact us at email@example.com
+We’ve put together some basic orientation info for you to look over before helping out.
+This information will familiarize you with the tools we will be working with.
+It also has some useful tips from past mentors about working effectively with students in the class!
+As always, if you have any questions, feel free to contact us at firstname.lastname@example.org

 If you haven’t yet signed up to be a mentor, please do so as soon as possible!
 You can sign up by filling out this form.